 A node created in a scene where the logical resolution is a typical landscape resolution:

-Fitting the scene to a portrait screen cause the scene to be stretched.
+Fitting the scene to a portrait screen causes the scene to be stretched.
 Each node’s bounding box is similarly stretched.
 However, by setting the adjust mode, the aspect ratio of the node’s content can be kept intact.
 The following modes are available:

 Fitscales the node content so that it is equal to the stretched bounding box width or height, whichever is smallest.
 In other words, the content will fit inside the stretched node bounding box.